 Overall in this study, a 5-fold increase in the reports of tuberculosis among sirolimus (11/551) and comparator (1/273) treatment groups was observed with 2:1 randomization scheme.

-The following adverse reactions have been identified during post-approval use of Rapamune.
+The following adverse reactions have been identified during post-approval use of Rapamune in transplant patients.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 - Body as a Whole – Lymphedema.